bfraboni/voronoi/README.md

 * The reconstruction distance can be any P-Distance, the default one is the Euclidean distance (2-distance).
 * Use a 2D KD-tree to assign each cell color to its nearest pixels.

+## Acknowledgments
-Special thanks to coworkers from the LIRIS room 12.008, and assimilated (:) for discussions, feedback and permission to put their face here.
+Special thanks to Vincent Nivoliers for our helpful discussions, coworkers from the LIRIS room 12.008 (and assimilated (:)) for discussions, feedback and permission to put their faces here.

 |Axel Paris|Gabriel Meynet|Charles Barnouin|Oscar Argudo|Lois Paulin|
 |:---:|:---:|:---:|:---:|:---:|